m-anish/PagodaLightPico/MDNS_SETUP.md

 Your PagodaLight device now supports mDNS (Multicast DNS) for easy discovery on your local network!
 This means you can access your device using a friendly hostname instead of remembering IP addresses.

+> **⚠️ Note**: mDNS requires additional modules that may not be included by default.
+If you see "ImportError: no module named 'mdns'", please see [INSTALL_MDNS.md](INSTALL_MDNS.md) for installation instructions.
+The system works perfectly without mDNS - you'll just need to use IP addresses instead of friendly hostnames.

 ## 🎯 Quick Access

 Once your device is connected to WiFi, you can access it at: